Find the Opal Slim in the FBIS database (Freshwater Biodiversity Information System) here.

 There are currently no photographs of this species in the OdonataMAP database.

-Most similar to Aciagrion gracile, which occurs in the same areas.
-The two species are best told apart in the hand by the shape of the males claspers.
+The Opal Slim is most similar to the Graceful Slim (Aciagrion gracile), which occurs in the same areas.
+The two species are best differentiated in the hand by the shape of the male claspers.

 Habitat

-Found in coastal grassland/forest mosaic where it inhabits flooded, marshy areas and the grassy fringes of pans.
+The Opal Slim is found in coastal grassland and forest mosaic, where it inhabits flooded, marshy areas and the grassy fringes of pans.

 Behaviour

-Found low down, close to the water where it moves about among the grass stems.
-Also recorded away from the water in the shade of fringing bush and forest.
+The Opal Slim is found low down, close to the water, where it moves about among the grass stems.
+It is also recorded away from the water in the shade of fringing bush and forest.

-In South Africa it has thus far only been recorded in February.
-See Phenology below.
+In South Africa, the Opal Slim has thus far only been recorded in February (See Phenology below).

 Status and Conservation

-Very little is currently known about this species.
-Seemingly rare and erratic in occurrence.
-Listed as Vulnerable in the IUCN Red List of Threatened Species.
+Very little is currently known about the Opal Slim.
+It is seemingly rare and erratic in occurrence.
+The Opal Slim is listed as Vulnerable in the IUCN Red List of Threatened Species.

 Distribution

-Only known from central and southern Mozambique, southern Zimbabwe and NE KwaZulu-Natal in South Africa.
+Aciagrion dondoense is only known from central and southern Mozambique, southern Zimbabwe, and north-eastern KwaZulu-Natal in South Africa.

-In South Africa it is only known from Cape Vidal in the iSimangaliso Wetland Park.
-Records show that it was abundant there subsequent to strong cyclonic weather in the early 2000’s.
-It has not been recorded there since.
+In South Africa, the Opal Slim has only been recorded from Cape Vidal in the iSimangaliso Wetland Park.
+Records show that it was abundant there following strong cyclonic weather in the early 2000’s.
+The Opal Slim has not been recorded in South Africa since.

 Below is a map showing the distribution of records for Opal Slim in the OdonataMAP database as at February 2020.